jomartin-999/spring-boot-for-vmware-gemfire/docs/index.md

 ### Maven BOM

-If you anticipate using more than one Spring Boot for VMware GemFire (SBDG) module in your Spring Boot application, you can also declare the new `org.springframework.geode:spring-geode-bom` Maven BOM in your application Maven POM.
+If you anticipate using more than one [spring-boot-gemfire-name] module in your Spring Boot application, you can also declare the new `org.springframework.geode:spring-geode-bom` Maven BOM in your application Maven POM.